Last updated: July 25, 2021

 Accurate Codes and Reports – Codes are a must overviewing today’s healthcare industry.
 To function efficiently your EHR software should be ICD-10 compliant.
 Knowing and accessing codes to your specific practice are integral.
 Users may also be able to work better with PQRI (Physician Quality Research Institute) programs if they are able to submit the appropriate reports quickly.
 Today’s Cardiology EMR Software must be able to assist with this.

 Information On Hand – Information, the more the merrier.
-Users and clients both need to have as much access to information which makes things clear and better for both of them.
+Users and clients both need to have as much access to information that makes things clear and better for both of them.
 Doctors using Cardiology EMR Software can get access to vital information on vitamins and compounds.
-This helps them to have on hand information making diagnosis easy and accurate for them.
+This helps them to have on-hand information making diagnosis easy and accurate for them.

 Patients can access important information such as educational literature on asthma management.
 Knowing what to do if an attack occurs, or what to avoid in order to prevent one, significantly reduces high-risk situations.